Conservation science (cultural property)

 An infrared spectrometer, which can be used for the analysis of cultural heritage materials.

 With respect to cultural property, conservation science is the interdisciplinary study of the conservation of art, architecture, technical art history and other cultural works through the use of scientific inquiry.
 General areas of research include the technology and structure of artistic and historic works.
 In other words, the materials and techniques from which cultural, artistic and historic objects are made.

 There are three broad categories of conservation science with respect to cultural heritage: understanding the materials and techniques used by artists, study of the causes of deterioration, and improving techniques and materials for examination and treatment.
 Conservation science includes aspects of materials science, chemistry, physics, biology, and engineering, as well as art history and anthropology.
 Institutions such as the Getty Conservation Institute specialize in publishing and disseminating information relating to both tools used for and outcomes of conservation science research, as well as recent discoveries in the field.

 Introduction

 Prior to thorough scientific analysis, a detailed visual assessment of the object, heritage site, or artwork is necessary in addition to gathering all relevant historic and current documentation.
-Diagnosing the current state in a non-invasive way allows both conservators and conservation scientists to determine exactly what further analysis would be required and whether the subject of the study will be able to withstand more rigorous examination.
-Additionally, since the goal of conservation-restoration is to only do the minimum required for preservation, this initial assessment falls in line with the American Institute for Conservation (AIC) Code of Ethics which outlines best practice for conservators and scientists alike.
+Diagnosing the current state in a non-invasive way allows both conservators and conservation scientist to determine exactly what further analysis would be required and whether the subject of the study will be able to withstand more rigorous examination.
+Additionally, since the goal of conservation-restoration is to use minimal intervention for the purpose of preservation, this initial assessment falls in line with various codes of ethics which outline best practices for conservators and scientists.
+Many countries have their own codes of ethics for conservators, such as the following: